derrimugisha/odoo/CONFIGURATIONS.md

 ```

 NOTE: ``In the above code make a change to args key to your root directory that leads to conf folder``

+- After that you can click on run and then run with out debugging.